New England Style KITCHENS

-Five ways to give your Kitchen the new England Look:
+Five ways to give your Kitchen the new England Look

-1) Clean of lines:
+- Clean lines:

 Rich but not overly ornate and woodwork is often painted a traditional white or cream.
-Natural woods with wide-planks being the most historically accurate.
-While entrances to homes may have a more ornate portico, double hung windows themselves are often small with little millwork detail, featuring mullioned windows in the traditional 6-over-9 or 12-over-12 pattern.
+Natural woods with wide planks are the most historically accurate.
+While entrances to homes may have a more ornate portico, double-hung windows themselves are often small with little millwork detail, featuring mullioned windows in the traditional 6-over-9 or 12-over-12 pattern.
 Glass was expensive and large pieces of glass were impossible to transport therefore small window panes became the norm.

-2) Natural color palettes:
+- Natural colour palettes:

-The strong influence of the magnificent coastline and the natural beauty of the woods and mountains have translated to a traditionally natural color palette with blue and white being the most prevalent when going for a coastal/beachy New England design style.
+The strong influence of the magnificent coastline and the natural beauty of the woods and mountains have translated to a traditionally natural colour palette with blue and white being the most prevalent when going for a coastal/beachy New England design style.
 A strong blue, such as navy, with a crisp white, offers a nautical yachtsman vibe while softer blue/greens, tans and off-whites suggest the sand dunes and ocean tides of Cape Cod.

-3) Practical Puritan pride:
+- Practical Puritan pride:

-4) Nature’s gifts:
+- Nature’s gifts:

 The natural beauty that surrounds the region heavily influences the style.
 Regional stones such as slate and granite are natural fits for floors and countertops both indoors and out.
 The seashell is a common motif in wood carvings and fabric patterns while natural shells are used to adorn everything from mirror frames to small boxes.
 Fresh local flowers and branches are easily picked and presented in natural arrangements throughout the house.